How To Use Your AI Suno Project With a Nashville Recording Studio

 So why use a Nashville music producer Nashville recording studio at all?

-- AI portions of a project are auto rejected by the Library of Congress.
+- AI portions of a project are automatically rejected by the Library of Congress.
 Those portions can’t be copyrighted.
 They want real singers and musicians as they can be copyrighted.

 - To get what they really want.
 Suno AI has a mind of its own.
 FOR EXAMPLE: The songwriter wants the singer to go up an octave on the chorus but THE AI engine may not cooperate.
 Or maybe that third chorus needs to happen just after the bridge but Suno decided to go off on a tangent.
 And often Suno generates weird artifacts, ghost vocals, etc. strange pronunciations that need to be cleaned up.